Caribe - the perfect live soundtrack for your event!

 Where do we perform?

-Caribe Steel Band has a home base in Southern California, performing all over Los Angeles, Orange, San Diego and Riverside counties.
-Additionally, Caribe Steel Band now has a hub in Northwest Washington State, performing all over the Olympic Peninsula, including Port Townsend, Sequim and Port Angeles, as well as the Seattle, Tacoma, Bellingham, and Olympia areas!
+Caribe Steel Band now has two home bases: in Southern California and Northwest Washington State.
+In California, performance locations include Los Angeles, Orange, San Diego and Riverside counties.
+In Northwest Washington State, performance locations include the Olympic Peninsula, including Port Townsend, Sequim and Port Angeles, as well as the Seattle, Bainbridge Island, Whidbey Island, Tacoma, and Olympia areas!

 steel pans, vocals